 Two fresh COVID-19 cases in Vellore

-There were two fresh COVID-19 infections in Vellore district and the total number of cases stood at 57,318 on Sunday.
-With a total of 56,154 persons having been discharged, the district has only one active case.
-The death toll is 1,163.
+There were two fresh COVID-19 cases in Vellore district and the total number of cases stood at 57,320 on Friday.
+With a total of 56,154 persons having been discharged, there were three active cases in the district.
+The toll stood at 1,163.

-No new case has been reported in Ranipet, Tirupattur and Tiruvannamalai districts.
+No fresh cases have been reported in Ranipet and Tirupattur.
+Tiruvannamalai reported one fresh case, which took the total number of cases to 66,814.
+There was one active case in the district.

 - Comments will be moderated by The Hindu editorial team.